Critical issues drive Pima County voters to polls

 More than 70,000 people visited Pima County vote centers today, according to Pima County Communications Director Mark Evans, who told KVOA that despite emailed bomb threats to both the Pima County Elections Department and Recorder's Office, this is the smoothest election he's seen in his decade working elections with the county.

-The line at United Methodist Church, the closest voting center to the University of Arizona campus, remained constant throughout the day, with a heavy concentration of students eager to cast their ballots.
+The line at First United Methodist Church, the closest voting center to the University of Arizona campus, remained constant throughout the day, with a heavy concentration of students eager to cast their ballots.

-UA student Joo Kang, called Trump his candidate of choice, adding that he found Harris’ foreign policies to be “foolish.”
+UA student Joo Kang, called Donald Trump his candidate of choice, adding that he found Harris’ foreign policies to be “foolish.”

 “I think right now with how big our inflation is, we should be focusing on our own country and our own people and caring about the safety of our own people right now, rather than spending billions upon billions of dollars,” Kang said.
 “I'm a minority and I feel that my voice actually matters, because for the first time in a while people are focusing on the attention of minorities and what they say about the country and what will make it and what will make it great.”